 - Paying through a bank account transfer is usually the most affordable method.

 - Debit card, credit card, and cash payments tend to attract additional fees.

 - You may check how much your transfer might cost by using the online price estimator.

 No matter whether you select WorldFirst or Western Union, you may look forward to a smooth and seamless transfer process.

 - WorldFirst provides services for individuals, businesses, and online sellers.

-- It operates dedicated websites for the U.S. the UK, Australia, France, the Netherlands, Singapore, Hong Kong, China, and Japan.
+- It operates dedicated websites for the UK, Australia, France, the Netherlands, Singapore, Hong Kong, China, and Japan.

 - You may use WorldFirst websites in English, French, Dutch, Japanese, or Chinese.